-Ferromagnetic materials have atomic fields that align themselves parallel with externally applied fields creating a total magnetic field much greater than the applied field.
-Ferromagnetic materials have permeability’s much greater than 1.
+Ferromagnetic materials have atomic fields that align themselves parallel with externally-applied fields creating a total magnetic field much greater than the applied field.
+Ferromagnetic materials have permeabilities much greater than one.
 Above the Curie temperature, the ferromagnetic materials become paramagnetic.

 An instrument that measures the change of flux linkage with a search coil.
 The current in the search coil caused by relative motion with the magnet is integrated (totalized).
 Using a calibrated coil allows calculation of field and magnet properties.

 The unit of magnetic induction, B, in the CGS (centimeter-gram-second) electromagnetic system.
 One gauss is equal to one maxwell per square centimeter or 10-4 tesla.